Optimal Policy Choices Under Uncertainty: Social Welfare Optimization

-where $\mathcal{Y} \subseteq \R^{2J}$ is the space of sample estimates and $Y_{1:J}$ collects sample estimates $Y_j$ for all $J$ policies.
+where $\mathcal{Y} = \R^{2J}$ is the space of sample estimates and $Y_{1:J}$ collects sample estimates $Y_j$ for all $J$ policies as a vector in $\mathcal{Y}$.
 I write the spending rule $v$ as a map from $\mathcal{Y}$ to $V$ to emphasize that it can depend on the realization of the sample estimates because the planner observes sample estimates before choosing spending.

 Note that by the law of iterated expectations,